 - 1 chicken stock cube

-Scrape bottom of roasting tin to release all the caramelised bits and strain juices into a separating jug.
+Scrape the bottom of the roasting tin to release all the caramelised bits – that’s where the flavour lies and strain juices into a separating jug.

 Pour juices into a measuring jug and make up to 500ml with boiling water.